RoboTechP/YoutubeClone/README.md

 # API
 Rapid API was used to fetch JSON with axios, and then data is displayed in respective componenets

-Moreover a search option is also available which takes a string a request data against RapidAPI's specific end point, and the returned data is displyed using, useEffect hook
+Moreover a search option is also available which takes a string a request data against RapidAPI's specific end point, and the returned data is displyed using, useState hook

 In the project directory, you can run: